 A geological reconnaissance program was executed on the Lac Guinécourt project and was completed in July 2012 that included the surveying and sampling of a series of historical and new graphite occurrences.
-Assay results show that from the 50 grab samples, 24 of them contain over 5 % graphitic carbon (from 6.12% to 46.90% Cg).
+Assay results show that from the 50 grab samples, 24 of them contain over 5% graphitic carbon (from 6.12% to 46.90% Cg).
 The historical Graphi-Centre showing is particularly interesting with 22 of the 32 chosen samples containing 3.10% to 45.90 % Cg.

 Following the initial reconnaissance program, G.L.
-Géoservice Inc. of Rouyn-Noranda, Québec, was awarded a contract to lay out a ground geophysical survey grid (totalling 41 line-km) and conduct a horizontal loop electromagnetic ("HLEM") ground geophysical survey over the central part of the Lac Guinécourt project (the Graphi-Centre showing area).
+Géoservice Inc. of Rouyn-Noranda, Québec, was awarded a contract to lay out a ground geophysical survey grid (totalling 41 line-km) and conduct a horizontal loop electromagnetic (HLEM) ground geophysical survey over the central part of the Lac Guinécourt project (the Graphi-Centre showing area).
 The survey was completed on November 5th, 2012 and the Company received the survey report on December 17, 2012.
 The survey outlined the presence of 9 electromagnetic conductors.

 From July 1 to July 21, 2013, and from August 6 to August 15, 2013, the Company conducted a comprehensive follow-up exploration program over the best HLEM anomalies delineated from the ground survey.
-The fieldwork was comprised of prospecting using portable electromagnetic equipment (Beep-Mat[TM]) and grab sampling of priority HLEM geophysical anomalies.
+The fieldwork was comprised of prospecting using portable electromagnetic equipment (Beep-MatTM) and grab sampling of priority HLEM geophysical anomalies.
 The principal objective was to delineate the thickness of the 2-km long conductor associated with the historical Graphi-Centre showing.
 Fieldwork also included geological reconnaissance on the western part of the Lac Guinécourt project.
-A total of 24 samples were taken from outcrops, sub crops and boulders.
+A total of 24 samples were collected from outcrops, sub crops and boulders.
 They were sent to ALS Minerals in Val d'Or for preparation and then to ALS in Vancouver for graphitic carbon (Cg) and total sulphides analysis using LECO induction and a 48 multi-element analysis using ICP methods.
-Twelve of which host graphitic carbon (Cg) grades in excess of 5.00% Cg (range: 5.60% - 59.60% Cg).
-The remaining twelve grab samples show Cg grades below 5.00%.
+Twelve (12) of which host graphitic carbon (Cg) grades in excess of 5.00% (range: 5.60% to 59.60% Cg).
+The remaining 12 grab samples show Cg grades below 5.00%.
 With respect to the QA/QC program, 10% of blanks and standards were introduced.
 The results of the ground geophysical work, prospecting, and sampling outlined the presence of several relatively thin horizons approximately up to a few meters-thick that host high grade graphitic horizons in the area of Graphi-Centre showing.

-No work was conducted on the projects during the quarter ended December 31, 2014.
-The Company is currently compiling and analyzing the data collected in 2013 and is reviewing its options for exploration work in 2015.
+No work was conducted on the project during the quarter ended June 30, 2015.
+The Company is currently reviewing its options for exploration work on the property.